panzi/cook-serve-hoomans/README.md

 working.
 Just remove `data.win` and rename `data.win.backup` to `data.win`.

-Because Felicia uses Windows and one cannot assume the availability of any sane scripting language (like Python) on an arbitrary Windows installation I wrote a self contained C program that writes the images into the file it gets passed as its first argument.
+Because Felicia uses Windows and one cannot assume the availability of any sane scripting language (like Python) on an arbitrary Windows installation I wrote this patch as a self contained C program.
 Cross compiling simple C/C++ programs for Windows under Linux is easy.

 However, it is very very cumbersome to cross compile stuff for Mac under Linux (the setup still requires access to a Mac and an Apple developer account), so I